How Advice & Guidance via Consultant Connect is helping to bridge the gap between physical and mental health

 At Consultant Connect, we recognise that access to timely mental health support is the most challenging it has ever been, with Forth With Life reporting than 1 in 7 UK adults saying their mental health is currently either bad or at its worst.

-This Mental Health Awareness Week, we want to celebrate how NHS healthcare professionals are utilising Consultant Connect services to support with comprehensive management plans and ensure their patients receive the right care faster:
+This Mental Health Awareness Week, we want to celebrate how NHS healthcare professionals are utilising Consultant Connect services to support with comprehensive management plans and ensure their patients get the care they need faster:

 Mental health clinicians seeking and providing advice in South East London